 3. Choose Your Plants

 Now that the soil is tilled and the irrigation system is set up, it's time to think about the desired plants for the garden.
-Choose plants that will do well in the particular climate where the garden is located.
+Choose plants that will do well in the particular climate of the garden.
 That includes determining the plant's favorite sun settings, watering times, and temperature.
 Find out their bearing and planting times as well.

 4. How to Plant

 Without the necessary macro and micronutrients, a plant will not thrive to its fullest potential.
 Some plants like higher nitrogen content in their soil, whereas others prefer more potassium or phosphorous.
-Overall, primary nutrients are nitrogen, phosphorous, potassium, and intermediate nutrients: sulfur, magnesium, and calcium.
+Primary nutrients are nitrogen, phosphorous, potassium, and intermediate: sulfur, magnesium, and calcium.
 Hint: Wood ashes are rich in both intermediate and micronutrients.

 7. Planting Time

-Being equally important to bearing time, one must know the ideal growing season of their garden plants to ensure they thrive.
-Some varieties of plants, such as potatoes, can be grown any time of the year as long as it isn't below freezing, whereas others are extremely sensitive to temperature while in the maturing process.
-Frost resistant varieties include chard, lettuce, radishes, kale and peas.
-In general, food crops are labeled into two distinct categories: cool season (spring and fall) and warm season (strictly summer).
+Being equally important to bearing Time, one must know the ideal growing season of their garden plants to ensure they thrive.
+Some plants, such as potatoes, can be grown any time of the year as long as it isn't below freezing, whereas others are susceptible to temperature while in the maturing process.
+Frost-resistant varieties include chard, lettuce, radishes, kale, and peas.
+Food crops are generally labeled into two distinct categories: cool season (spring and fall) and warm season (strictly summer).